Alonso-del-Arte/kanji-stroke-study/README.md

 * A very few haiku, just for the sake of initial testing, either by Basho or his contemporaries.
 * The original Chinese texts which were translated to German by Hans Bethge and then used by Gustav Mahler for *Das Lied von der Erde*.
+Although Mahler made changes to Bethge's text, those changes are not reflected in either the original Chinese texts or the provided German translations.
+I'm not sure which texts the English texts correspond to.

 ### Copyrighted